 Pinconning Cheese Co. & Fudge Shoppe

-If you’ve never tried chocolate cheese, then this is a good place to give it a go, with or without nuts.
+If you’ve never tried chocolate cheese, then this is a good place to give it a go.
 That shouldn’t come as a surprise considering they include both cheese and fudge in their name.
 You’ll also find lots of smoked cheeses along with spreads, curds, and string cheese.
 Among the more unique offerings are High Temperature Cheese and Amish Roll Butter.
 The former of which is specially made so it will not melt when cooked under normal temperatures.
 While the latter is a silky, hand-churned roll of butter packaged in old fashioned paper wrapping.
 This shop is also an excellent stop on a hunting trip.
 They carry an ample supply of sausages and jerky, but also have a deli counter where you can get a sandwich or even a hot beef pastie.
 Then, of course there’s homemade fudge, which is nearly irresistible.

 Last, but by no means least, on our cheesy adventure is this rustic looking shop.
 To get there, head back south on M-13 and then west on Pinconning Road.
 If it turns out you are headed up north or down south along I-75 with time for only one quick stop then this may be your best option, as it’s located right off the highway.
 The handsome exterior features wooden pillars and attractive stonework with an adorable mouse.
 Inside is a scene with ginat elk, and lots of space to house the cheese impressive cheese selection, including Swiss, Brie, Havarti, Gouda, Jarlsburg, Provolone, Legruyere, and even Limberger.
 Plenty of Michigan-made products abound as well like jerky, sausage, jams, honey, snacks, and a solid selection of wine.
 This may also be the best place for the kids to capture a mouse selfie too.